tyler-woznica/inventory-tracker/README.md

 A simple, CLI inventory management app.

 ## Features
-- Track inventory for both raw materials and finshed goods.
+- Track inventory and cost for both raw materials and finshed goods.
 - Track customers and orders.
 - Generate reports like current inventory levels and cost, and projections based on available inventory.
 - Low inventory alerts, and test sale scenarios.